OAGi/Score/docs/user_guide/index.rst

          of the Modules of the selected Module Set, you can navigate through the Module Directories to find the Module File or Module Directory you want to copy.
-Make sure that it is selected, click “Copy”.
-If a Module Directory is selected, there is an checkbox next to the “Copy” button to specify if you want to copy all of its submodules.
+Make sure that it is selected, click "Copy".
+If a Module Directory is selected, there is an checkbox next to the "Copy" button to specify if you want to copy all of its submodules.
 When the checkbox is enabled, Score adds the selected Module Directory and all its submodules ensuring that there are no duplicate values.